AdamPflug/Knockout.Programmatic/ReadMe.md

 ## Getting Started

 The main purpose of Knockout.Programmatic is to move from a declarative binding syntax to a programmatic one.
-This has two major benefits:
+This has three major benefits:
 * It allows for the javascript and html to be less tightly coupled.
 * It is easier to debug, because the data-binding process can be walked through with a debugger.
+* Faster because databinding can be executed before appending to the dom, minimizing repaints

 To get started download [KnockoutJS] (http://knockoutjs.com), jQuery, and this plugin and include them on your page.